thisboyiscrazy/vscode-rsync/README.md

 Global site options (they will be used as the default for each site):

-* `sync-rsync.local`: the local location defaults to workspace.
+* `sync-rsync.local`: the local location defaults to workspace.  (if missing / will be added to the end)
-* `sync-rsync.remote`: the rsync remote location e.g. user@remote:path.
+* `sync-rsync.remote`: the rsync remote location e.g. user@remote:path.  (if missing / will be added to the end)
 * `sync-rsync.delete`: true or false if you want rsync to delete files.
 * `sync-rsync.flags`: rsync flags.
 * `sync-rsync.showProgress`: show progress during rsync, by adding ```--progress```.